 Check out the information below to learn more about seasonal flu and how to protect you and your family from it.

-Effective Nov.
-11, 2019 (through approximately mid-March,) visitor restrictions are now in place.
-Learn more about how this impacts visitors to our inpatient units using the "Visitor Restrictions" tab below.
+Learn more about how this impacts visitors to our inpatient units using the "Visitor Guidelines" tab below.

 Seasonal influenza (the flu) is a respiratory illness caused by a virus.
 The flu can cause moderate to severe illness, and at times even lead to hospitalization or death.
 The flu is contagious, meaning it spreads from person to person by coughing, sneezing or talking.
 The people most at risk for complications from the flu are children 2 years of age or under and adults over 65 years of age, the other groups at higher risk are those who have immunosuppression.
 Anytime there’s a chronic medical problem, flu can make it worse.